bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫_**Tell me what a productive day at work looks like to you

-> **_⚫_**This question may not appear in every interview, but when they do, it’s important for you to highlight your organizational and prioritization skills.
+> **_⚫_**This question may not appear in every interview, but when they do, it's important for you to highlight your organizational and prioritization skills.
 When hiring managers ask this question, they want to know:

-> **_⚫_**Whether you’re a proactive communicator and a good planner of your time
+> **_⚫_**Whether you're a proactive communicator and a good planner of your time

 ### How you strike a balance between multiple ongoing projects